bc-mkatz/slate-1/source/includes/_api_objects_shipping_zones_method.md

 # <span class="jumptarget"> Shipping Methods Reference </span>

-The Shipping Methods object and endpoints help manage the shipping of physical items from merchant to shopper.
+The Shipping Methods object and endpoints manage shipping rules within [Shipping Zones](#shipping-zones-reference).
+These rules determine the shipping rates displayed at checkout, and related parts of the control panel, such as the shipping of manual orders.

 ## <span class="jumptarget"> Shipping Method Object – Properties </span>